Pierre Borel: Biography

-In 1663 he married Esther de Bonnafous.
-In 1674 he became a member of the Académie française.
-He died in Paris.
+In 1663, he married Esther de Bonnafous.
+In 1674, he became a member of the Académie française.
+He died in Paris in 1671.

-He concerned himself with an eclectic range of subjects: optics, ancient history, philology and bibliography.
-His biographers have tended to deplore his spreading of himself over so many areas.
+He concerned himself with an eclectic range of subjects such as optics, ancient history, philology, and bibliography.

-In The Case of Charles Dexter Ward, H. P. Lovecraft (mis)represents Borellus (sic) as a potent necromancer.
-In fact, the novels opens with a quote from Borellus.
+Borel appears in the novel The Case of Charles Dexter Ward by H. P. Lovecraft, where he is represented as a necromancer.
+The novel begins with a quote from him.